 Since the ingredients are so fresh and locally sourced, some menu items only last as long as the season while others are available year-long.
 Bacon and eggs, avocado toast, and The Drive Thru breakfast sandwich are almost always available.
 Their short stack pancake flavour combinations change often to allow their chefs creativity.

 If you love a delicious, fresh brunch that is locally sourced and crafted with love, Saint James Eatery is a must.

 Coming in at number one is Aberdeen Tavern.
-Not only are they my favourite brunch spot in Hamilton, but also quite possibly my favourite restaurant in the whole city.
-Aberdeen Tavern does brunch like nobody else — their atmosphere, service, and menu is in a whole other class.
+These guys do brunch like nobody else — their atmosphere, service, and menu is in a whole other class.

-When anybody asks me for brunch suggestions, I immediately answer Aberdeen Tavern.
+When anybody asks us for brunch suggestions, we immediately answer Aberdeen Tavern.
 Between the atmosphere, the service, and the flavour, Aberdeen Tavern rightfully deserves the title of the best brunch in Hamilton.

 Been to any of these?
 Create an account and unlock them!

 What changes would you make to our list?
 Let us know in the comments!